ssoRL/3ai/story/perfect.md

 "Why?
 Why have you done this to me?"

 "Because you needed to see.
-See yourself for what you truely are.
+See yourself for what you truly are.
 See that humanity is not flawed; humanity is flaw."

 "Then what's the point?
 Why not just end is all?"

 She smiled, "There was no point.
 Before the implants, before The Algorithm.
 But now there is.
 It has given us a true path to walk.
 Open yourself to it.
-Let youself become a vessle of perfection."
+Let yourself become a vessel of perfection."

 "Yes," I said, "Please!
 That is what I want!"
 And as I said the words, I knew them to be true.